×

 10 Sep

-Aluminium sliding windows are renowned for their robustness and long lifespan.
+Aluminum sliding windows are renowned for their robustness and long lifespan.
 They come in a wide variety of dimensions and varieties and are very lightweight.
-Other substances cannot match the wide range of architectural criteria that aluminium can be produced to suit.
-They may also be powder painted in a variety of colours to fit any design and are completely customisable.
+Other substances cannot match the wide range of architectural criteria that aluminum can be produced to suit.
+They may also be powder painted in a variety of colors to fit any design and are completely customizable.
 They also demand less upkeep, and with adequate care, they can live for many years.

 Pros: